imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Add

 - {% include bc path='Import File...'%} Imports and renders a single reconstruction file (".swc" or ".traces").
 A color may be chosen on import or applied later using the "Customize & Adjust" sub-menu.
 Note that loaded files will not be listed in the Path Manager.
 - {% include bc path='Import Directory...'%} Imports and renders all reconstruction files in a directory.
-A single color may be applied to all reconstructions or they may be colored uniquely.
+A single color may be applied to all reconstructions, or they may be colored uniquely.
 Note that loaded files will not be listed in the Path Manager.
 - {% include bc path='Import & Compare Groups...'%} Calls the {% include bc path='Utilities|Compare Reconstructions...'%} command found in the main SNT dialog, allowing import, rendering and comparison of multiple groups of reconstructions.
 - {% include bc path='Load from Database| '%} Allows import and rendering of reconstruction files fetched from the FlyCircuit, MouseLight and NeuroMorpho remote databases.